benbrastmckie/.config/README.md

 sudo pacman -S yarn
 ```

-If you have not already installed MacTex on your computer, you can run the following command in order to check to see if it is already installed:
+If you have not already installed LaTeX on your computer, you can run the following command in order to check to see if it is already installed:

 ```
 latexmk --version